 There’s just something about those wide fluffy egg noodles that I’ve missed, so you can imagine my excitement when we were out of town and stopped in a Kroger (which we don’t have in Charlotte).
 I know my daughters probably thought their mom had gone a little cuckoo when I suddenly yelled, “Whole-wheat egg noodles!” and literally scooped up 6 bags in my arms.
 What can I say, it caught me off guard LOL.

 There are of course a meeellion Beef Stroganoff recipes out there, but some call for highly-processed cans of cream of mushroom soup (how he thinks his mom used to make it) while others call for many different steps asking you to add and remove things from the pan.
 One recipe I saw even asks you to cook with the onion and them remove (discard) a perfectly good onion before serving!

 Classic Beef Stroganoff

-In your largest skillet (with a tight-fitting lid) melt the butter over medium heat.
+- In your largest skillet (with a tight-fitting lid) melt the butter over medium heat.
 Add the onion, garlic and mushrooms to the pan and cook for 2 to 3 minutes while stirring occasionally.

-Meanwhile cut the steak into 1 1/2 inch chunks, season with salt and pepper, and coat them in the 1/4 cup flour.
+- Meanwhile cut the steak into 1 1/2 inch chunks, season with salt and pepper, and coat them in the 1/4 cup flour.

-Add the steak and any remaining flour to the pan.
+- Add the steak and any remaining flour to the pan.
 Feel free to add a little extra butter to the pan if it gets too dry.
 Evenly brown the meat on medium-high for 1 to 2 minutes then pour the stock into the pan.

-Bring to a boil, while scrapping the brown bits off the bottom of the pan, then lower heat to a simmer, cover the pan, and cook for 5 to 10 minutes or until the meat is cooked all the way through and the sauce begins to thicken.
+- Bring to a boil, while scrapping the brown bits off the bottom of the pan, then lower heat to a simmer, cover the pan, and cook for 5 to 10 minutes or until the meat is cooked all the way through and the sauce begins to thicken.

-Remove the lid and add in 1/4 teaspoon salt, sour cream, mustard, and pepper (to taste).
+- Remove the lid and add in 1/4 teaspoon salt, sour cream, mustard, and pepper (to taste).
 Simmer for another minute or two then serve warm over cooked whole-wheat egg noodles and garnish with fresh parsley if desired.